-All behavioral assessment measures will be programmed into CASI.
+All behavioral assessment measures will be programmed into CASI, with the exception of the PHQ-9, which is an eCRF administered only at Enrollment.
 Measures have been previously used either in adolescent biomedical prevention trials or in the Phase III adult trials of cabotegravir (HPTN 083/084).